jessica-toth/user-research/Monarch.md

 ### Be conscious of your income
-Hopefully you know how much you are making each month.
-But are clear on the net amount amount and are there other sources of income you're not considering?
+Hopefully you know how much you are making.
+But are you clear on the net amount and are there other sources of income you're not considering?
 As well, is Monarch counting all of your income accurately?
 Use this function as a check, a confirmation on your assumptions.

 ![Income](https://github.com/jessica-toth/user-research/blob/main/Income.png)